 Deerness Bridge replacement

-Work to replace Deerness Bridge between Ushaw Moor and New Brancepeth began in July 2017.
+A £1.5m project to replace Deerness Bridge, between Ushaw Moor and New Brancepeth, was completed in August 2018.

-A review was commissioned to investigate whether the bridge could be re-opened to limited traffic.
-As a result of the review a temporary bailey bridge was put in place to allow the crossing to re-open.
+Following a review of whether the bridge could be re-opened to limited traffic, a temporary bailey bridge was put in place in May 2016 to allow the crossing to re-open.

 Initially sitting above the historic structure this temporary bridge was moved to sit alongside it in July 2017 so that engineers could begin the process of repairs.

 Work to replace the bridge has been a complex process, and we have worked very closely with the Environment Agency and other interested parties, including utilities companies.

 The bridge has been replaced "like for like", with a new bridge deck built but the original abutments retained.

 A number of public utilities also crossed the river at Deerness Bridge and these have had to be diverted.

 Our work was hampered by severe weather, with rain, heavy snow and flooding in early 2018 causing some delays.